polygon/rp2040-project-template/README.md

+**This is a fork of the rp2040-project-template (https://github.com/rp-rs/rp2040-project-template) that adds a Nix flake for easier usage with the Nix package manager.
+It might be outdated**

 # Project template for rp2040-hal with Nix support

 This template is intended as a starting point for developing your own firmware based on the rp2040-hal.